AggelikiZ/Operating-Systems/README.md

 # Operating Systems - NTUA
-Operation Systems Exercises to explore the fundementals of operating systems (focused on UNIX).
+Operating Systems Exercises to explore the fundementals of operating systems (focused on UNIX).